dvci/health_cards/lib/USAGE.md

 qr_codes = Healthcards::QRCodes.new(chunks)
 ```
 Each QRCodes object contains an array of 'chunks' which each represent an individual QR Code.
 Each chunk contains an ordinal integer representing their position, along with a chunk of data.
-These can be converted to images (PNGs) and saved or displayed
+These can be converted to images (PNGs) and saved or displayed.

 ```ruby